AnthonyCarl/ServiceStack.PartialResponse/README.md

 ##Basic Benchmark

-The Dto used contains 32 properties.
+The DTO used contains 32 properties.
 The response is a list of 250 of these DTOs.
 The partial response only selects the ID.

 ```
 ===================================